Food & Ingredients

 Over the years, we’ve come to find that Chicagoans prefer alternatives to the city’s famous deep-dish pizza by a pretty wide margin.
-According to Jonathan Porter, Chicago pizza expert and owner/operator of Chicago Pizza Tours, “The No. 1 pizza in all of Chicago is the thin-crust, tavern-style pizza, which is a circular pizza, cut into squares that has a cracker-like crust.
-It accounts for about 80% of all pizza being sold in Chicago,” he says.
-“But a lot of places will put a stuffed pizza (similar in size to a deep dish, but different in every other way) on the menu alongside tavern-style, because they can use the same dough for both.”
+According to Jonathan Porter, Chicago pizza expert and owner/operator of Chicago Pizza Tours, “The No. 1 pizza in all of Chicago is the thin-crust, tavern-style pizza, which is a circular pizza, cut into squares, that has a cracker-like crust.
+It accounts for about 80% of all pizza being sold in Chicago,” Porter told PMQ.
+“But a lot of places will put a stuffed pizza, similar in size to a deep dish but different in every other way, on the menu alongside tavern-style, because they can use the same dough for both.”

 But where did this unique pie, so closely related to Chicago, get its start?
-Would you believe with a Texan?
+Would you believe with a football-playing Texan?
+With National Deep Dish Pizza Day coming up on April 5, 2024, now seems like a good time to take another look at the controversial and downright bewildering story behind this iconic pizza style.

 Photo by Liz Barrett Foster